Frequently Asked Questions

 Do you provide transportation?

 Cristo Rey Jesuit only provides transportation from Northwest Baltimore in the mornings.
 There is a bus that leaves from the Mondawmin area that brings students to school in the morning.
-All other students use public transportation.
-Reduced fare bus passes are provided.
+All students are provided transportation to their places of employment.